 Perfumes used to intimidate me.
 Walking through any store’s fragrance aisle had me overwhelmed in minutes and after sniffing a few possibilities, I’d give up as the headache hit and they all started smelling the same.
-But once I discovered that I could make my own fragrances, things changed.
-A DIY perfume means that I can choose my own scent combination, adjust the intensity of the fragrance, and even experiment with the look and feel.
-No more intimidation, just fun!
-Case in point: this sweet and airy sandalwood vanilla solid perfume, made to offer a little uplifting scent anytime, anywhere, no headaches necessary.
+But once I discovered that I could make my own perfume, things changed.
+I can choose my own scent combination, adjust the intensity of the fragrance, and even experiment with the look and feel.
+Case in point: this sweet and airy sandalwood vanilla essential oil perfume, made to offer a little uplifting scent anytime, anywhere, no headaches necessary.

 If you are sensitive or even allergic to fragrances, most perfumes are simply a no-go.
 But this solid perfume is lightly scented with simple ingredients that you can adjust to your level of sensitivity.
 As an aromatherapy duo, the sweet sandalwood and warm vanilla offer a naturally calming, anxiety-easing aroma.
 Just the thing to carry with you throughout the day!

 Vanilla and sandalwood essential oils are typically sold pre-diluted in carrier oils, which makes it a breeze to use them for essential oil perfume because you don’t have to worry about dilution ratios.
 Not having to do extra math is a win in my book!

 The added bonus is that it is also great for your skin.
 Regular perfumes often contain alcohol and other skin-aggravating ingredients, but this DIY gem relies on a touch of light almond oil and the ever-silky shea butter for it’s delivery.
 So instead of drying and irritating your skin, it moisturizes and soothes, all while making you smell delightful, of course.

 Sandalwood Vanilla Perfume Ingredients

 —30-35 drops vanilla essential oil